alainkamuleta/zack-ai/README.md

 # nack-ai
 nack-ai is a bundle of advanced frameworks such as Rasa stack for AI assistants, VoIP, Video Conferencing, Groupware tools, OpenCV & Tensorflow, Flask and Flutter.
-Multiple tools are brought together to bulid up Secured, Smart, Scalable, Sovereign and affordable Information System.
+Multiple tools are brought together to bulid a Secured, Smart, Scalable, Sovereign and affordable Information System.

 We're experimenting the power of cutting-edge technologies, cloud and nextgen firewalls to deliver virtual office fully fonctionnal to all on the Internet.